mulesoft/api-policies/request-response-logging-without-filtering/README.md

-### Request/response logging policy ###
+### Request/response logging policy without filtering###

 This policy enables a user to log request/response message data.
 The default behavior is to log the predefined data about each request and response message.
 By enabling payload logging, the policy logs both the request and response payload.
-Furthermore, it is possible to log analytic data and restrict logging only to the specific resource or the HTTP method.
+Furthermore, it is possible to log analytic data.
 Using the following configuration:

 	Log Payload	    true
 	Log Analytics	true
-	Resource filter	.*
-	Method filter	.*
 	Log level	    DEBUG

 you might get logs similar to these: